aledog007/snake_labyrinth/README.md

 # snake_labyrinth
-A littel fun Java game for thr terminal
+A littel fun Java game for the terminal

 Game Description:
 The Java program is a simple console game developed entirely in Java.
 It is a text-based Snake game where the user enters their name, plays the game, and receives different outputs depending on the outcome of the game.
 The game consists of a game board with a player, a snake, gold, and a door.
 The objective of the game is to collect the gold and then reach the door without being bitten by the snake.